spryker/spryker-docs/docs/scos/user/features/201903.0/cms-feature-overview/cms-pages-overview.md

 * specify exact to and from dates to make CMS Pages publicly available within a defined time period;
 * assign a CMS page to a specific locale thus making it visible or hidden for a specific store (Multi-store CMS feature).

-This CMS pages feature is ideal for specific landing pages with dedicated URLs to promote content and products, i.e. for marketing campaigns.
+This CMS pages feature is ideal for specific landing pages with dedicated URLs to promote content and products, for example, for marketing campaigns.

 **If you are:**